Paulanerus/TextVariantExplorer/README.md

    - Start the application
    - Load the data via the menu in the top right-corner of the window
    - The data layout can be configured in the new window
-   - When the configuration is complete, press the 'Import' button
+   - When the configuration is complete, press the 'Load' button
    - Depending on the size of your dataset, the loading process may take some time

 4. **Load the Plugin**